 Overview

 Email messages can be protected to help preserve content confidentiality.
-Office 365 offers a service called Office Message Encryption (OME) which you can use to send protected messages.
-Messages sent via OME can only be read by the recipient and can be configured to disallow forwarding to other users.
+Microsoft 365 offers a service called Message Encryption which you can use to send protected messages.
+Messages sent via Message Encryption can only be read by the recipient and can be configured to disallow forwarding to other users.

-WARNING: Care should be taken when sending sensitive information in email.
-OME is best suited for one time or occasional sharing.
+Care should be taken when sending sensitive information in email.
+Message Encryption is best suited for one time or occasional sharing.
 You are still responsible for ensuring information is only shared with appropriate parties.
-If you routinely share sensitive information with an authorized external entity, OME may not be the best solution.
-Contact your local support or ITS Security for further guidance or if you have any questions.
+If you routinely share sensitive information with an authorized external entity, Message Encryption may not be the best solution.
+Contact your local support or OIT Security for further guidance or if you have any questions.

 From the new message draft window, click the "Options" tab.